magic-systems-io/laravel-notifyre-sms/docs/technical/ARCHITECTURE.md

 ## Overview

-The package follows a **driver-based architecture** that separates SMS sending logic from the rest of your application, with rich DTOs that implement Laravel's Arrayable interface.
+The package follows a **driver-based architecture** that separates SMS sending logic from the rest of your application, with rich DTOs that implement Laravel's Arrayable interface, database persistence, and REST API endpoints.

 ## Core Components